Stocks soar on Wall Street, extending global gains

 The stock market bounced back from its worst week in nearly two months Monday as optimism about a potential vaccine for the coronavirus and hopes for a U.S. economic recovery in the second half of the year put investors in a buying mood.

-The S&P 500 was up 3.5%, on track for its best day since early April.
+The S&P 500 climbed 3.2%, its best day since early April.
 The gains erased all of its losses from last week, when the index posted its worst showing since late March and its third weekly loss in the last four.
-Bond yields rose broadly in another sign of positive sentiment among investors.
+Bond yields rose broadly in another sign that investors were becoming more optimistic.

 Investors were also encouraged by remarks over the weekend from Federal Reserve Chair Jerome Powell, who expressed optimism that the U.S. economy could begin to recover in the second half of the year.
 Once the outbreak has been contained, he said, the economy should be able to rebound “substantially.”

-Investors are hoping that a working vaccine for COVID-19 can be developed, because it could provide the reassurance people and businesses need to ensure the reopening of the economy succeeds.
+Investors are hoping that a working vaccine for COVID-19 can be developed and that it will help reassure people and businesses as the economy reopens.

 “The question of how quickly people come back, or will they come back to the way they used to do things, that’s much different if you have a vaccine,” said Megan Horneman, director of portfolio strategy at Verdence Capital Advisors.